 Enjoy an evening adventure walk with Dr. Bob Thomas (Environment Program and Mass Communications) one of the foremost herpetologists in the southeastern Louisiana area and a longtime environmental educator and naturalist.
 Come to listen and investigate dozens of species of frogs and toads.
 Learn how to identify frogs by their vocalizations and see alligators’ glowing red eyes.
 Walkers are guaranteed to see all sorts of nocturnal critters.
 Reservations are required.

 Reservations Required.
-Reserve your spot by Thursday, April 20th.
+Reserve your spot today.

 Time: 6:45 pm to approximately 11:00 pm